 Employees will wear ANSI Z87.1 eye protection, at a minimum, at all times.
 Employees that require corrective spectacles will be required to wear approved side shields or goggles.

-Goggle Gear is a type of eye protection that provides protection against dust and particles.
-The goggles are about the size and weight as normal safety glasses.
-The goggles fit tight to the face and have a foam gasket that presses against the employee’s face for seal.
+Foam lined safety glasses or goggles are types of eye protections that provides protection against dust and particles.
+These are about the size and weight as normal safety glasses.
+These fit tight to the face and have a foam gasket that presses against the employee’s face for seal.
 This type of eye protection provides greater protection against dust and particles if worn correctly.

-Goggle Gear will be required whenever tearing off material, working in dust environments, working below other employees, or working with the following types of insulation and/or any insulation that has the potential to enter the eye:
+Foam lined safety glasses or goggles will be required whenever tearing off material, working in dust environments, working below other employee or with the following types of insulation and/or insulation that has the potential to enter the eye:

 - Cellular glass (foamglas)